 Note the patterns here:

-- objecting to universalization — one of the first criticisms was just about blanket statements and overgeneralizing
+- objecting to universalization, meaning criticism of blanket statements and overgeneralizing

-- anti-bi alarmism — framing the mere concept of labeling mixed orientations (especially bi/pan ones) as a threat to gay people
+- anti-bi alarmism, framing the mere concept of mixed orientation labels (especially bi/pan ones or “contradictory” ones) as a threat to gay people

-- ace/aro exceptions, i.e. backpedaling in the form of asserting that the “split attraction model” is only acceptable for aces and aros to use
+- ace/aro exceptions, i.e. attempting to restrict and contain the “split attraction model” as only acceptable for aces and aros to use but otherwise a dangerous contaminant to everyone else

-- scrutiny of ace language more generally — see for instance this post where criticism of the “split attraction model” is talked about alongside criticism of “allosexual” and AVEN
+- scrutiny of ace language more generally — see for instance this post where criticism of the “split attraction model” is talked about alongside criticism of “allosexual,” or this post which does the same

 For these reason, I am describing these original uses as the backlash of anti-ace and anti-bi reactionaries who were responding to (sometimes overgeneralized) uses of attraction subtyping and romantic orientation labeling.

-If you’re noticing that the term keeps being attacked by people who keep calling it “homophobic” then, that’s because that itself is its original purpose.
+So if you’re noticing that the term keeps being attacked by people who keep calling it “homophobic,” that’s because that itself is its original purpose.
 Pre-criticism uses of the term “split attraction model” do not exist.
 When you embrace that term instead of the more complex original language it was meant to seize control over, you are giving ground to these ideas and letting them dictate the terms of the conversation.

 If not that, then what?

 For an explanation of what other terminology you can use instead, I recommend Sennkestra’s post on differentiating attraction/orientations.
 Note that if what you’re talking about is specifically romantic orientation, you can also just say “romantic orientation.”
-If your impulse is to simply continue to use “SAM” as if it can be neutral, please consider the complications that I’ve talked about here.
+If your impulse is to simply continue to use “SAM” as if it can be neutral, please consider the complications that make that inadvisable.